hbg108/tfl-data-visualization/README.md

 - `Storage Admin`

-Generate a JSON credential key for the service account.
+Create a JSON credential key for the service account.
 After creation, save the key.
 Create a folder named `.keys` under the cloned repository, upload the key into it, and rename it to `tfl.json`.

 ```bash
 mkdir .keys